eclipsesource/tabris-js-template-app/README.md

 # Tabris.js example / starter apps <img src="https://cloud.githubusercontent.com/assets/3126207/13706805/53a625ee-e7af-11e5-8784-cfe48c6e0970.png" width="50"/>

 [*Tabris.js*](https://tabrisjs.com) is an amazing way to create native mobile apps in the new age.
-It combines native platform widgets – performance plus look & feel, and device capabilities with the simplicity, elegance, and power of a single JavaScript codebase for iOS, Android and Windows (coming soon).
-These advantages make a very strong use case for JavaScript runtime platforms like Tabris.js, React Native and NativeScript, rather than HTML-based hybrid platforms like Ionic.
-We will certainly be seeing more and more apps built in JavaScript without HTML in the years to come.
+It combines native platform widgets – performance plus look & feel, with the simplicity, elegance, and power of a single JavaScript codebase for iOS, Android and Windows 10 (coming soon).
+It is the only native platform UI, javascript runtime framework that lets you use Cordova plugins to tap into the device capabilities.

 Moreover, Tabris.js also offers some unique advantages to developers, like a cloud build service and developer apps for iOS and Android.
 This means you can develop iOS apps without owning a Mac or installing Xcode (but need an iPhone / iPad).
 Likewise, you can develop Android apps without downloading Android studio and the Android SDKs (but need an Android phone / tablet).